gaarangoa/nanoARG/README.md

         docker-compose build
         docker-compose up -d

-See each readme file under the services for setup.
+See each REAMDE.md file under the services for setup.

 ## Cluster
 add the global variable in the cluster to the external module on the cluster.